-49ers GM Trent Baalke confirms firing to radio station
+GM Trent Baalke out, coach Chip Kelly could be too for 49ers

 Baalke has made a habit of drafting injured players in hopes that a year off to get healthy will turn those players into high-value picks.
 That strategy has not worked as only two of the seven players he drafted the past four years coming off significant knee injuries have even played a game in the NFL this season.

 Perhaps the biggest issue with Baalke’s drafting is hesitancy to take skill position players.
-Since missing badly with first and second-round picks on Jenkins and James in 2012, Baalke has had 15 picks in the first three rounds and used just one — Hyde — on a quarterback, receiver or running back.
+Since 2012, Baalke has had 15 picks in the first three rounds and used just one — second-round running back Carlos Hyde in 2013 — on a quarterback, receiver or running back.

 For more NFL coverage: www.pro32.ap.org and http://twitter.com/AP_NFL